Health Vibes - How do Pets Improve Your Life?

 Boost Immunity

-Studies have shown that pets do help boost our immune system.
-Petting them exposes us to more bacteria which helps our own system to build immunity against it.
-Since pets reduce our stress levels, that in turn improves our immunity.
-Also, pet owners can even develop more antibodies that fight infection.
-Young children also benefit in that they have less chance of developing allergies.
+Studies show that pets help boost the immune system.
+Petting them exposes us to bacteria which helps us build immunity against it.
+Pet owners can also develop more antibodies that fight infection.
+Since pets reduce stress, that also boosts immunity.
+Young children also benefit with less chance of developing allergies.

 Lower Blood Pressure

-Any kind of fun, outdoor activity with your pet will help you lower blood pressure and increase the good cholesterol.
-When your beloved pet is cuddling with you or staring into your soul with those loving eyes, your body releases oxytocin, the happy a.k.a. love hormone.
-This lowers stress and your blood pressure.
+Any kind of fun, outdoor activity with your pet will help lower blood pressure and increase the good cholesterol.
+When your pet is cuddling with you or staring into your soul with those loving eyes, your body releases oxytocin - the love hormone.
+This lowers stress and blood pressure.

 Anti-Aging